telepresenceio/telepresence/docs/pre-release/howtos/cluster-in-vm.md

 ## Solution

-### Detect and kill recursion?
-A recursion detection mechanism was introduced in Telepresence 2.4.11 that attempted to prevent the recursion by detecting successive attempts to connect to the same address before a previous attempt had succeeded.
-It worked well for simple use-cases but performed badly when a large number of connections were established as a consequence of opening a webpage.
-Since all attempts to the same address were serialized, some of them timed out.
-The detection mechanism was therefore removed in 2.5.3.

-### A better solution
-The network of a VM running on the host can often be configured in different ways.
-In the example above, the "host-only" network can be replaced by a "bridge" network.
-A bridge will attach directly to a network interface card on the host and bypass the host's network stack.
-In essence, it makes the VM connect directly to the same router as the host.
-The Telepresence VIF is not visible to that router but the router will allow its connected instances to communicate.
-This solves the problem, because even if a request intended for the cluster may be sent to the router, the router will never send it to the host.
+### Create a bridge network
+A bridge network is a Link Layer (L2) device that forwards traffic between network segments.
+By creating a bridge network, you can bypass the host's network stack which enable the Kubernetes cluster to connect directly to the same router as your host.

+To create a bridge network, you need to change the network settings of the guest running a cluster's node so that it connects directly to a physical network device on your host.
+The details on how to configure the bridge depends on what type of virtualization solution you're using.

-### Vagrant + k3s example
+### Vagrant + Virtualbox + k3s example
 Here's a sample `Vagrantfile` that will spin up a server node and two agent nodes in three headless instances using a bridged network.
 It also adds the configuration needed for the cluster to host a docker repository (very handy in case you want to save bandwidth).
 The Kubernetes registry manifest must be applied using `kubectl -f registry.yaml` once the cluster is up and running.

 #### Vagrantfile